-The spread of coronavirus is an evolving situation and one of the vital keys to staying safe and healthy is to be well informed on safety tips to protect yourself, learning all you can about protecting yourself from coronavirus is practical as the 2019 coronavirus (COVID-19) begins to spread outside of China to other countries, many people are concerned about looking for answers and possible ways to stay clear of the virus.
+The spread of coronavirus is an evolving situation and one of the vital keys to staying safe and healthy is to be well informed on safety tips to protect yourself.
+As the 2019 coronavirus (COVID-19) begins to spread outside of China to other countries, many people are concerned about looking for answers and possible ways to stay clear of the virus.

-There is currently no vaccine to prevent coronavirus diseases but the best way to prevent illness is to avoid being exposed to this disease and that means taking some protective measures which would be mentioned in this article.
+As such, the best way to prevent illness remains to avoid being exposed to this disease and that means taking some protective measures which would be mentioned in this article.

 COVID-19 is primarily spread by respiratory droplets transmitted through close contact with an infected person and adopting good hygiene is one of the most effective weapons one could adopt to slow or prevent the virus from spreading.
 Here are 6 tips to protect yourself and others.